Welcome to the Pulse Fitness Centre

 The entire Fitness Centre has been laid out to maximize accessibility of equipment for people of all physical abilities.

-In addition, the Pulse features a dedicated special-needs, multi-station universal weight training machine and upper-body ergometer.
-Combined with the Pulse’s Special Needs Assistance Program, users can work out safely and effectively.
+In addition, the Pulse features a dedicated multi-station universal weight training machine and upper-body ergometer for people with disabilities.
+Combined with the Pulse’s ADAPT program, users can work out safely and effectively.

 Climbing Wall